Paul Newman represents Old Hollywood class and modern cool.

-“you don’t carry any sexual threat at all.”
+“You don’t carry any sexual threat at all.”

 “24 beers in a case, 24 hours in a day.
 Coincidence?
 I think not.”

-He Didn’t Start Racing Until his Mid-40s
+Paul Newman Didn’t Start Racing Until his Mid-40s

 Newman’s Own was His Actual Recipe

-Paul and Joanne would actually gift his homemade salad dressing to their neighbors in Connecticut at Christmastime, and whenever his kids came home, you could bet they would leave with a wine bottle full of Dad’s homemade dressing.
+Paul and Joanne routinely gifted his homemade salad dressing to their neighbors in Connecticut at Christmastime, and whenever the Newman kids came home, they’d leave with a wine bottle full of Dad’s homemade dressing.